SOWMIYA2003/Mod17/README.md

    {
        user ip - origin destin
        1. when origin and destin is -1 break ;
-       2. when origin , destin greater than and equal to 0 ,
-       when origin , destin lesser than 0 - the edge is invalid and drecrement i ;
+       2. when origin , destin greater than and equal to n , when origin , destin lesser than 0 - the edge is invalid and drecrement i ;
        3. matrix with origin destin is equal to 1
    }